Cheap and Free Things to Do in Panama City Beach, Florida

 Panama City Beach has a lot to offer visitors.
 The main attraction — the beach itself — provides you with some of the most frugal entertainment options available.

 If you’ve yet to experience the white sand beaches of the Florida panhandle, you’re missing out.
 I was never much of a beach person — East Coast beaches just didn’t seem attractive to me.
 But when I set my eyes on the white sand of Panama City Beach, everything changed.
-In fact, my wife and I moved to Florida and eventually made our way to Panama City Beach because of that first visit.
+In fact, my wife and I moved to Florida and eventually made our way to the area because of that first visit.

 The beach itself is by far the biggest attraction.
 If you aren’t staying in a beachfront hotel or condo, you can park for free at the MB Miller County Pier or the Russell Fields City Pier and take a quick walk to the beach.
 My wife and I love camping out on the sand in the shadow of a pier because you can avoid the scorching sun without an umbrella or a tent.